microsoft/phone-info/README.md

 -------------------------------------------------------------------------------

 * Version 1.2: Project name changed from "Hardware Info" to "Phone Info".
 New properties added such as screen and display information.
-One new Pivot item added and the information shown in the views rearranged.
+Two new Pivot items added and the information shown in the views rearranged.
 * Version 1.1: Refactored the user interface.
 Characteristics view added.
 * Version 1.0: The initial release.